Bharathi-Kanna-squareshift/infosys-search-recommendation-poc/infosys-demo-ui/README.md

 # SECRET_KEY=your_very_secret_key_here
 Use code with caution.
 Dotenv
 Make sure FLASK_APP points to the correct Flask application instance (e.g., app if your main file is app.py and contains app = Flask(__name__), or run:app if it's run.py).
-Looking at your structure, FLASK_APP=app (referring to the app directory/package) or FLASK_APP=run:app (if run.py creates the app instance named app) are likely candidates.
-Adjust based on your actual run.py or app/__init__.py.
+Looking at your structure (backend/run.py, backend/app/), FLASK_APP=run:app or FLASK_APP=app are likely candidates.
+Verify this based on your run.py or backend/app/__init__.py implementation.
 3. Set Up the Frontend (React/Node.js)
 Navigate to the Frontend Directory: cd infosys-demo-ui